Our Chicago: Voices of the Community town hall on COVID and the vaccine in the Latinx community

-Babich will also explore the genesis of Illinois Unidos and the specifics of their goals.
+Babich also explored the genesis of Illinois Unidos and the specifics of their goals.
 What are the biggest challenges?
 What are they hearing from their interactions in the community?
 What are they doing to address the inequities brought to bear during this pandemic in the Latino community?

 Guest panelists include: